OUR OVERSEAS REPRESENTATIVES

 Meet our team of volunteers working for us in different countries around the world.
 Within their respective countries they have been handling the bank accounts, dealing with all of the sponsorship payments and donations and corresponding with sponsors and donors.
 We could not manage without them!

-HETTY ERMERS first met Ian and Mary in 2010, and visited the school when there was nothing more than than a dining-area and a piece of land with rocks all over and they were about to recruit the first class.
+HETTY ERMERS comes from the Netherlands and first met Ian and Mary in 2010.
+She visited the school when there was nothing more than a dining-area and a piece of land with rocks all over and they were about to recruit the first class.
 She loved it!

 Hetty manages the Dutch bank account and hopes that EMCS can become an official Dutch ANBI in the near future so that donations will be tax deductable.